mauriciopoppe/blog/site/content/notes/mathematics/calculus/derivative.md

     </div>
 </div>

-Now the problem reduces to finding the points where $y' = 0$ in the derivative function, finding them will tell us exactly the maximum/minimum value of $y$, finding the values of $x$ when $y' = 0$
+Now the problem reduces to finding the points where $y' = 0$ in the derivative function.
+Finding them will tell us exactly the maximum/minimum value of $y$.
+Finding the values of $x$ when $y' = 0$:

 <div>$$
 \begin{align*}